sc-ventures/cloudbreak-documentation/docs/azure-launch.md

 * On MacOS and Linux using `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`
 * On Windows using [PuTTygen](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows)

-#### Azure Data Lake Store (Optional)

-If you want to use [Azure Data Lake Store](https://azure.microsoft.com/en-in/services/data-lake-store/) with your cluster, you must create an
-Azure Data Lake Store account in the same subscription as you use for launching Cloudbreak and clusters.
-In the cluster creation phase, you will specify the created account name only, and access to the Azure Data Lake Store will be configured automatically.

-You may also review the [Microsoft Azure Documentation](https://docs.microsoft.com/en-us/azure/data-lake-store/data-lake-store-get-started-portal) for instructions on how these configuration steps are manually done from the Azure portal.
-After the cluster is deployed, you must define which parts of the ADLS store this cluster will have access and test access to ADLS.
-Refer to [Accessing Data](azure-data.md) for more information.

 ### Launch Cloudbreak